MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/IIS-on-Nano-Server.md

    **dism /online /apply-unattend:.\unattend.xml**

-5. Confirm that the IIS package and its associated language pack is installed correctly by running:
+5. Confirm that the IIS package and its associated language pack are installed correctly by running:

    **dism /online /get-packages**